-Masking
+Input Masking

 The masking command allows you to cover up the sides of the video source.
 It is different then cropping in that the video is not stretched to fill the screen.
-It can be useful for pass-through modes where you do not wish the video processor to scale the picture but there is some video noise on side(s) of the picture you wish to cover up.
+It can be useful for pass-through modes where you do not wish the Radiance to scale the picture if there is some video noise on top/bottom/side of the picture that you want to cover up.
 Another situation may be that you wish to cover up and change the gray level of the black bars added by a video source, surrounding a letterboxed image.

-When you select the command you must first select which mask # you wish to use.
+When you select the command you must first select which mask number you wish to use.
 There are 15 available masks.
 They can be shared among different input memories.
-After selecting the MASK # you then can adjust how much the mask covers of the 4 sides of the input.
+After selecting the mask number you then can adjust how much the mask covers of the 4 sides of the input.
 The last step is to alter the gray level for the 4 sides.
 If an input mask is on, it's gray level takes precedence over the gray level of the aspect bar.
 The aspect bar gray level can be adjusted under Output->Configs->[Config]->Other->Graybar.
 Also, if aspect bars are requested (via differing input and output aspects) the masking is added to the aspect bar width.
-The command format is:
+The command is: